The Ultimate List Of Habits: 175 Positive Actions For A Better You

 109. Begin the habit of making purchases online rather than going to stores.

-110. Hire a personal coach to work with you weekly to keep you motivated, challenged, and on-task.
+110. Hire a life coach to work with you weekly to keep you motivated, challenged, and on-task.

 111. Decide the position or job you want and what it takes to get there.
 Take one action a day toward making it happen.